Warning

 • DELAYED symptoms – 24 hours to 7 days of last SACT dose.

-• Anticipatory nausea - use the most active antiemetic appropriate for the SACT being administered to prevent acute or delayed emesis.
+• Anticipatory nausea - this is SACT-associated nausea developing prior to administration of SACT and can be related to anxiety or a learned response following previous cycles of treatment with difficult emesis symptoms.
+Use the most active antiemetic appropriate for the SACT being administered to prevent acute or delayed emesis.
 Antiemetics should be used with initial cycle rather than assessing response.
 Consider lorazepam given orally on the night before and the morning of chemotherapy.

 Table 1: Patient risk factors for emesis